About the Danish Geodata Agency

 Geodatastyrelsen employs approximately 300 people and has its headquarters in Copenhagen.

 Geodatastyrelsen is a public corporation which was established on the 1st of January 1989.

-Since the Elections held in November 2001, Geodatastyrelsen has been a part of the Ministry of the Environment.
+Since the Elections held in June 2015, Geodatastyrelsen has been a part of The Ministry of Energy, Utilities and Climate.

 Geodatastyrelsen is the national authority for Spatial Data Infrastructure, surveying, mapping, and cadastral and chartered surveyor administration.
 Geodatastyrelsen’s responsibilities are defined in the Act on the Danish Geodata Agency, the Infrastructure for Spatial Information Act, the Act on Subdivision and other Registrations in the Cadastre, and the Land Surveyors Act.

 Danish Geodata Agency has a legal obligation to ensure a cohesive cross-agency Spatial Data Infrastructure that supports the public administration and public sector activities.